-In my last year of A Levels I approached my English teacher in search of book recommendation.
+In my last year of A Levels, I approached my English teacher in search of a book recommendation.

 Plot: Paradise Rot follows Jo, the novel’s protagonist, as she navigates living with an older woman in a bizarre, almost privacy-free environment.
-Hval places particular emphasis on Jo’s heightened awareness of her own body, in particular the excrition of bolidy fluids, and senses, creating an atmosphere that is both deeply personal, intimate and unsettling.
-With elements of biblical imagery, as suggested by the title that references Milton’s Paradise Lost, the novel, although very short, has a long lasting impact.
+Hval places particular emphasis on Jo’s heightened awareness of her own body, especially the excretion of bodily fluids, and her senses, creating an atmosphere that is deeply personal, intimate, and unsettling.
+With elements of biblical imagery, suggested by the title’s reference to Paradise Lost – the novel, although very short, has a long-lasting impact.

-When I got to university, as a part of my modes of writing class, we were asked to write a poem in the style of ‘Found in …’ taking phrases and words from a text and making it into a poem.
-So naturally, I chose the one text that had the most interesting moments of imagery and visual language.
+When I got to university, as part of my Modes of Writing class, we were asked to write a poem in the style of “Found in…”, taking phrases and words from a text and shaping them into a poem.
+Naturally, I chose the one text that had the most interesting imagery and visual language.

 Found in Paradise Rot, by Jenny Hval